anusha-soh/first_agenitc_project/README.md

 - Setting up version control

 ### Day 2
-- Learn about basic inner working of `Runner` and `Agent` clsss.
+- Learned about basic inner workings of `Runner` and `Agent` classes
-- Learn about virtual environment.
+- Learned about virtual environment
-- Understood how Chainlit's session memory works: you can store agents, config, and history to persist context between turns.
+- Understood how Chainlit's session memory works: you can store agents, config, and history to persist context between turns

 ### Day 3
-- Learned inner working on how openAI SDK context history through history and make chat conversational
+- Learned inner workings of how OpenAI SDK context history works through history and makes chat conversational
 - Explored how user messages are appended to history
-- Tried to learn significance of doc strings
+- Tried to learn significance of docstrings
 - Learned to apply typecasting through `typing` module

 ### Day 4
-- Learned how `@cl.on_chat_start` and `@cl.on_message` act as entry points,one for session setup, the other for every user message.
+- Learned how `@cl.on_chat_start` and `@cl.on_message` act as entry points, one for session setup, the other for every user message
-- Explored how AI responses get streamed token-by-token for a smoother user experience.
+- Explored how AI responses get streamed token-by-token for a smoother user experience
-- Learned that `cl.Message` isn't just for sending replies — it holds both incoming and outgoing messages.
+- Learned that `cl.Message` isn't just for sending replies — it holds both incoming and outgoing messages

 ### Day 5
-- explored the inner workings of Chainlit, custom AI agents, and how to handle streamed responses in a conversational AI app
+- Explored the inner workings of Chainlit, custom AI agents, and how to handle streamed responses in a conversational AI app
--  Clarified key Python concepts `hasattr()`.
+- Clarified key Python concepts like `hasattr()`

+### Day 6
+- Learned about async/await patterns in Python for handling asynchronous operations
+- Learned to Implemented basic tool functionality for agents (identified areas for improvement)

 ## 🎯 Project Milestones
 - [ ] Project Setup and Planning